Tuscaloosa school employee arrested, charged with having sex with student - NewsBreak

 Tuscaloosa school employee arrested, charged with having sex with student

 TUSCALOOSA, Ala. ( WIAT ) — Capt.
-Jack Kennedy of the Tuscaloosa Violent Crimes Unit announced that a man was arrested and charged with rape Sunday.Medical helicopter lands at Destin Elementary, flies child to Pensacola for treatment
+Jack Kennedy of the Tuscaloosa Violent Crimes Unit announced that a man was arrested and charged with rape Sunday.Graysville woman killed in Jefferson County crash

 Arthur Clark, 31 was arrested and charged with second-degree rape and school employee sex act with a student under 19.
 He has since been released on $30,000 bond.